25th Anniversary KOSBEs

 Tickets for the 25th Anniversary KOSBEs are SOLD OUT!
 To be placed on the waiting list, please email email@example.com

 - Once payment in full has been received by us, the Ticket Purchaser will be provided, by email, with a confirmation of the sale.

-- E-tickets will be issued no later than two weeks prior to the event via email to the Ticket Purchaser’s email address.
+- E-tickets will be issued 3-5 days prior to the event via email to the Ticket Purchaser’s email address.

 - If you need help, do not hesitate to call us at 423-392-8800.